edmeyman/4ts-standard/README.md

 ### Why ABSTAIN matters

-`ABSTAIN` is the system's explicit acknowledgment of its own epistemic boundaries—a controlled handoff of authority rather than an uncertain guess.
+`ABSTAIN` is the system's explicit acknowledgment of its own epistemic boundaries: a controlled handoff of authority rather than an uncertain guess.
 Systems that always answer are optimizing for completion.
 Systems that know when *not* to answer are optimizing for correctness.

 **Operational contract:**

-- `ABSTAIN` triggers mandatory escalation—routing to a human-in-the-loop queue, policy authority review, or other designated escalation path
+- `ABSTAIN` triggers mandatory escalation, routing to a human-in-the-loop queue, policy authority review, or other designated escalation path
 - In regulated contexts, `ABSTAIN` is **fail-closed**: the action does not proceed unless and until an authorized party renders a definitive verdict
 - `ABSTAIN` is not a soft "maybe"; it is a hard gate that transfers decision authority while preventing unauthorized execution
-- Default behavior: **`ABSTAIN` MUST be treated as `DENY`** unless an authorized override occurs
+- Default behavior: `ABSTAIN` blocks execution unless and until an authorized override resolves the held action.

 ## Quick Start

-*Enable auditors to verify AI compliance mathematically rather than through sampling—deterministic verification at decision boundaries.*
+*Enable auditors to verify governance decisions through deterministic evidence rather than sampling.*

 ### Installation